StephenLockard/CRT-Shared/README.md

 If you have already configured your github access token in CRT you may go directly to [this project](https://robotic.copado.com/robots/25618/dashboard).

-For more information please reach out to a member of the CRT SE team on Slack or visit the  [CRT Resource Hub](https://docs.google.com/spreadsheets/d/1A1yALrnJx08qhN_QBDE9IvQvlujun6NyLI9v61Hoark/edit#gid=0)
+For more information please reach out on Slack
 ## Contributing

 Pull requests are welcome.

-**For major changes:** Please open an issue to discuss what you would like to change.
+**For major changes:** Please open an issue or reach out to me in Slack to discuss what you would like to change.